mfaani/mfaani/content/posts/devtools/everything-you-need-to-know-about-keychain-as-an-ios-engineer.md

 The signing is ultimately done using `codesign` command.
 If you're doing automatic signing, things are simple.
 Xcode will handle things for you and for the most part things should just work.

 However if you're signing things manually, then `codesign` will only retrieve the certificate from your keychain.
-This is where things can get (very) complicated.
+This is where things can get very complicated very quickly 🫠.

 But before we dive deep, let's do a crash course on `security` command.